andresdha/Letterboxd_Scraper/README.md

 Title, Year of release, Director(s), Average letterboxd rating, Running Time, Views, Likes, and number of ratings for each possible rating of min half a star and max five stars in steps of halves.

-Error logs are caused by movies that are yet to be released.
-This doesn't affect the spider.
-Those entries can be cleaned up later.
+Error logs are caused by movies that are missing numeric data.
+These are left out of the final dataset.